inria-thoth/cyanure_gpu/docs/sphinx/source/welcome.rst

 Welcome to Cyanure GPU's documentation!
 =======================================

-Cyanure is an open-source python software package with a Python 3 interface.
+Cyanure is an open-source python software package.
-It is a GPU reimplementation of certain solvers from the original `Cyanure <https://github.com/inria-thoth/cyanure>`_ library, It is
+It is a GPU reimplementation of [ISTA]_ solver from the original `Cyanure <https://github.com/inria-thoth/cyanure>`_ library with acceleration mechanisms and Quasi-Newton principles.
-The goal of Cyanure is to provide state-of-the-art solvers for learning linear models, based on stochastic variance-reduced stochastic optimization with acceleration mechanisms and Quasi-Newton principles.
 Cyanure can handle different loss functions (logistic, square, multinomial logistic) and regularization functions (:math:`\ell_2`,